busterwood/asyncbatcher/README.md

 # AsyncBatcher

-Batches multiple async calls into one or more batched calls, which is useful for batching together database reads.
+A .NET 4.5 library for batching multiple async calls into less batched calls, which is useful for batching together remote calls, e.g. database reads.

 Batching database calls helps in three ways: